Gilded barbet: Western Amazon Basin and Orinoco range

-The gilded barbet ranges in the eastern Andes drainages to the rivers of the western Amazon Basin from eastern Colombia-Venezuela, eastern Ecuador, from north to south-eastern Peru, and northern Bolivia; in Bolivia the barbet only ranges on the headwater tributaries to the north-easterly flowing Madeira River.
+The gilded barbet ranges in the eastern Andes drainages to the rivers of the western Amazon Basin from eastern Colombia-Venezuela, eastern Ecuador, north to southeastern Peru, and northern Bolivia; in Bolivia, the barbet only ranges on the headwater tributaries to the northeasterly flowing Madeira River.
 The eastern limit in the south-west Amazon Basin is the Purus River west of the Madeira.

 In the north-west Amazon Basin, the eastern range limit is central Roraima state Brazil, the south flowing Branco River.
 The contiguous range to the north-west into Venezuela is all of eastern Venezuela approaching the Guyana border.
 The gilded barbet's range is on the eastern side of the Caribbean north-flowing Orinoco River drainage, but avoids the lower-half riverine strip by 150 km; the range occurs on the upper-half of the Orinoco River extending south into the eastern border area of Colombia.

 A small range extension goes southeastwards into central Bolivia, which are also tributary areas to the Madeira River.